The short answer

 Common Frenchie yeast sites:

-- Facial folds (sweet/musty smell)
+- Facial folds (sweet or musty smell)

-- Paws (chewing/licking + yeasty paw smell)
+- Paws (chewing or licking plus yeasty paw smell)

-- Belly/groin/armpits (red, sticky)
+- Belly, groin, armpits (red, sticky)

 - Tail pocket